-All large seismic events in the region coincide with the modelled location of upper crustal density domain boundaries, however not all correlate to contrasts in the average density of the crust.
-This fact would suggest that within the Alps upper crustal density contrasts are a more likely location for the localisation of seismicity than lower crustal ones.
-Observations of the occurrence of seismicity at depth within the Alps have shown that it is predominantly present within the upper crust (Deichmann, 1992; Serpelloni et al., 2016; Wiemer, et al., 2017), supporting interpretations made from the derived model.
-However, regions exist within the model that have both average crustal density contrasts and upper crustal density domain boundaries that do not coincide with seismic events, indicating that there are additional controlling factors to the localisation of seismicity.
+All large seismic events in the region correspond to the modelled location of upper crustal density domain boundaries, however they do not all correlate to contrasts in the average density of the crust, potentially indicating that within the Alps upper crustal density contrasts are a more likely location for the localisation of seismicity than in the lower crust.
+Observations of the occurrence of seismicity at depth within the Alps have shown that it is predominantly present within the upper crust (Wiemer, et al., 2017), supporting interpretations made from the derived model.
+However, regions exist within the model that have both an average crustal density contrast and an upper crustal density domain boundary that have no seismic events, indicating that there are additional controlling factors to the localization of seismicity.

-Observations of the correlation between positive vertical displacement at the surface (Sternai et al., 2019) and thickened crust within the modelled region, and negative vertical displacement and thinned crust also strengthen the validity of the model, with this behaviour expected due to isostasy.
-The crust is significantly thinned beneath the Po Basin of the southern foreland while it is not in the Molasse Basin of the northern foreland, explaining the discrepancy in sedimentary thicknesses noted before.
-This could also indicate different driving mechanisms for the formation of either basin, with the Molasse Basin potentially lacking significant subsidence due to being formed predominantly through flexure and the Po Basin being formed through both flexural and active extensional processes.
-Alternatively the thinned crust below the Po basin could purely represent an inherited crustal feature.
-Deriving the driving processes for the sedimentary basins formation within the region remain outside of the scope of the present work, however the accurate constraint of the thinned crust in these regions through the use of gravity provides the scope for this to be identified in future projects.
+Observations of the correlation between positive vertical displacement at the surface (Sternai et al., 2019) and thickened crust within the modelled region, and negative vertical displacement and thinned crust also strengthen the validity of the model, with his behaviour expected due to isostasy.
+From the thickness of the crust it can also be seen that it is significantly thinned beneath the Po Basin of the southern foreland and not in the Molasse Basin of the northern foreland, explaining the discrepancy in deposited sediment thicknesses noted prior.
+This could also indicate different driving mechanisms for the formation of either basin, with the Molasse Basin potentially lacking significant subsidence due to extension, forming predominantly through flexural means and the Po Basin forming through both flexural and active extensional processes.

-The results presented in this work indicate crustal properties that would support observations from previous works (Sternai et al., 2019) on the dynamics of the region.
-Whilst correlation can be observed between vertical displacement at the surface and thickened or thinned crust, some regions such as the Molasse Basin show a crust of similar thickness throughout but present a change in the polarity of surface vertical motion.
-The crustal densities of the model generated here would support this change, with the transition occurring at the boundary of density domains in the crust and the denser eastern portion exhibiting subsidence and the less dense western portion exhibiting uplift.
+The results presented in this work indicate crustal properties that would support observations from previous works into the dynamics of the region.
+Whilst correlation can be observed between vertical displacement at the surface and thickened or thinned crust, some regions such as the Molasse Basin feature a crust of similar thickness throughout but also feature a change in the polarity of surface vertical motion.
+The crustal densities of the model generated here would support this change however, with the transition occurring at the boundary of a density domains in the crust and the denser eastern portion exhibiting subsidence and the less dense western portion exhibiting uplift.

-Previous works on the dynamics of the Adriatic plate show that it acts as a more rigid indenter than the European plate as it moves northwards rotating counter-clockwise into it (Nocquet and Calais, 2004; Vrabec and Fodor, 2006; Serpelloni et al., 2016).
-Our model shows that the Adriatic crust is denser than the European crust and seismic velocities are also higher in the Adriatic crust than in the European crust (e.g. IESG, 1978; IESG & ETH Zuerich, 1981; Strößenreuther, 1982; Scarascia and Cassinis, 1997; Bleibinhaus & Gebrande, 2006; Brückl et al., 2007).
-Higher densities and velocities indicate an on average more mafic lithology for these domains, potentially suggesting that they may be stronger than the European crust.
-The properties of the plates, as modelled here, would suggest that in the present day convergence of the Eastern Alps the denser Adriatic crust would subduct under the European crust, which fits with the subduction polarity identified in teleseismic tomographies (Lippitsch et al., 2003) and high-resolution receiver function analysis interpreted with other datasets (Hetényi et al., 2018a).
-However, as stated by Kästle et al. (2019) there is no consistent model of Alpine subduction, it is a complex system that has evolved over time with more influencing factors than plate densities.
-Gravity constrained bulk average densities of the crust and lithospheric mantle in the region, however, provide strong constraints for future works to identify the nature of Alpine subduction.
+Previous works into the dynamics of the Adriatic plate, show that it acts as a more rigid indenter than the European plate as it moves northwards rotating counter-clockwise into it (Nocquet and Calais, 2004; Vrabec and Fodor, 2006).
+Results of the generated model show the Adriatic crust is denser than the European crust and seismic velocities are also observed to be higher in the Adriatic crust than the European crust (IESG, 1978; IESG & ETH Zuerich, 1981; Strößenreuther 1982; Mechie et al 1983; Zucca 1984; Gajewski & Prodehl 1985; Deichmann et al, 1986; Gajewski et al 1987; Gajewski & Prodehl 1987; Yan and Mechie 1989; Zeis et al 1990; Aichroth et al 1992; Guterch et al 1994; Ye et al 1995; Scarascia and Cassinis, 1997; Enderle et al 1998; Bleibinhaus & Gebrande, 2006; Brueckl et al., 2007).
+Higher densities and velocities indicate a more mafic lithology for these domains potentially suggesting that it may be stronger than the European crust.
+The properties of the plates as modelled here would suggest that in the converging Eastern Alps the denser Adriatic crust would subduct under the European crust which fits with the subduction polarity identified from teleseismic tomographic work in the region (Lippitsch et al., 2003) and high-resolution receiver function analysis (Hetényi et al. 2018).